skhan59/skhan59.github.io/projects.md

 ### Project Management: Toyota Electric Vehicle Prototype Case Study
-During my COMP 377: IT Project Management course, my group and I managed a semester long project management cast study.
+During my COMP 377: IT Project Management course, my team and I managed a semester-long project management cast study.
 Our group studied the costs, risks, and responsibilities that a company like Toyota would need to consider when it comes to building an electric car prototype.
 We used a variety of project management methodologies such as scrum, risk analysis, agile management, and more.
 Microsoft Project was used to divide tasks, analyze the simulated budget, and track our progress relative to our deadlines.